Find Help & Support

 How can I access help?

 If you are a Saskatchewan resident, you are eligible to attend programming for free under the Sask Health continuum of care.
 Recovery from an eating disorder is possible!
 The first step is recognizing that you’re struggling and you are not alone.
 Acknowledging that you have an eating disorder can be very difficult, so if you recognize you have a problem, you’re already on your way to getting better.
-Contact us or submit the forms today.
+Contact us or submit the your intake application forms today. * Unfortunately, we are not accepting out of of province applications at this time for our onsite programs or virtual retreat programs.
+Contact National Eating Disorder Information Center to get a listing of help in your area! *

 How can I refer someone?

 Please give us a call to discuss referring a patient to us.
 We are able to accept patients with disordered eating and diagnosed eating disorders.
 Participants are required to be medically stable in order to attend our onsite programs.
 We are not a medical facility.
 Those struggling with an eating disorder are able to attend the initial stages of programming without a referral.
 Saskatchewan residents are able to attend programming free of charge under the Sask.
 Health continuum of care.
 Participants are able to self-refer for retreats and will need Part B and C completed for modules.
 Looking for resources to use to get your patients started on the road to recovery?
 Check out this Eating Disorder Tool Kit for Primary Healthcare Professionals.

 How can I support a friend or loved one?